-Debt under the Qualified Zone Academy Bond Program is secured by an annual payment by each borrower.
+Debt under the Qualified Zone Academy Bond Program was secured by an annual payment by each borrower.
 A borrower is a Local Government Unit.
-In the event a borrower has failed to pay a loan repayment in full, the Assistant Secretary to the Authority will notify the Commissioner of Finance and Administration that the borrower has failed to pay and request the Commissioner to intercept sufficient available state-shared taxes to the borrower.
-The Commissioner will, within three business days, notify the borrower of the failure to pay.
-If the borrower fails to remit the full amount within 10 days of the notice the Commissioner will notify his accounting staff to withhold the state-shared taxes as may be required to make the Board whole with respect to the unpaid annual financing charges.
+In the event a borrower failed to make a loan repayment in full, the Assistant Secretary to the Authority was required to notify the Commissioner of Finance and Administration that the borrower had failed to pay and requested the Commissioner to intercept sufficient available state-shared taxes to the borrower.
+The Commissioner was required to, within three business days, notify the borrower of the failure to pay.
+If the borrower failed to remit the full amount within 10 days of the notice, the Commissioner was required to notify the accounting staff to withhold the state-shared taxes as may be required to make the Board whole with respect to the unpaid annual financing charges.

 Debt under the Qualified School Construction Bond Program is secured by a monthly payment from each borrower.
 A borrower is a Local Government Unit.
-In the event a borrower has failed to pay a loan repayment in full, the Assistant Secretary to the Authority will notify the Commissioner of Finance and Administration that the borrower has failed to pay and request the Commissioner to intercept sufficient available state-shared taxes to the borrower.
+In the event a borrower has failed to make a loan repayment in full, the Assistant Secretary to the Authority will notify the Commissioner of Finance and Administration that the borrower has failed to pay and request the Commissioner to intercept sufficient available state-shared taxes to the borrower.
 The Commissioner will notify the Division of Accounts, to withhold the state-shared taxes due and payable to the Local Government Unit starting with the payment due to the Local Government Unit on the 20th day of the current month in the amount of the unpaid loan payment to the Authority.
-The Division of Accounts will deposit such available state-shared tax, as soon as they are available, with the representatives of the TSSBA and prior to releasing any remaining funds to the Local Government Unit.
+The Division of Accounts will deposit such available state-shared tax, as soon as available, with the representatives of the TSSBA and prior to releasing any remaining funds to the Local Government Unit.
 The Division of Accounts will continue such monthly deposits to the Authority's account until notified by the Commissioner of Finance and Administration that the Local Government Unit is current on all of its obligations to the TSSBA.
 The TSSBA will use the proceeds of the state-shared tax intercept to timely fund debt service and sinking fund payments due on the Bond Debt Service Payment Dates and to fully fund the Local Government Unit's portion of the Sinking Fund.